Paid Voices vs. Public Feeds: Interpretable Cross-Platform Theme-Based Analysis of Climate Discourse: Experimental Details

 \subsection{Theme Labeling and Assignment}

 Theme labels are generated from cluster summaries using few-shot prompting with Mistral-Large-2407.
 The prompt used to generate each theme is the following: { \texttt{``Produce a short theme label in 1–3 words for the given summary.
 This theme label should capture the central idea, stance, and/or topic of the text.
-Examples: `Against climate policy'......"}} shown in Figure \ref{fig:theme_prompt}.
-We have total $\mathbf{51}$ themes for Meta and $\mathbf{46}$ themes for Bluesky.
+Examples: `Against climate policy'......"}} shown in Fig. \ref{fig:theme_prompt}.
+As a final pre-processing step, clusters with duplicate themes are removed.
+This yields no removals for Bluesky and eliminates $3$ clusters from Meta.
+We have a total of $\mathbf{47}$ themes for Meta and $\mathbf{46}$ themes for Bluesky.
 Our final themes for Meta and Bluesky datasets are shown in Table \ref{tab:thm}.
 Once we obtain summaries and themes for each coherent cluster, we assign each text to its best-fitting theme through the following two methods:

 \textbf{\textit{(i) Text to Summary}} where we prompt LLM with the full set of cluster-level summaries.
 The model selects the single summary which best-fits the text.
 Because each summary was previously mapped to a theme during the Theme Label Generation step, the ad/post automatically inherits the corresponding theme once its summary is chosen.
 For efficiency, assignments are processed in batches of ten texts per LLM call.
 The exact prompt used for this procedure is shown in Fig. ~\ref{fig:summary_assignment}.